What’s the best way to keep my RV from freezing?

 So even if you have an RV with an all weather package, you still may need to take extra precautions to prevent your rig from freezing.

-There is nothing you can do for your rig that is important than skirting it before a freeze hits.
+If that sounds like you, then there is nothing you can do for your rig that is more important than skirting it before a freeze hits.

 Skirting an RV means using a material to seal off the undercarriage.